rickwassing/cicada-develop/docs/overview-method.rst

 - click ``File`` > ``Import Other Data`` > and select your device type of choice.

-:ref:`Read more... <index-top>`.
+:ref:`Read more... <index-top>`

 Now the Cicada gets buzzing
 ---------------------------

-Every time you import Data, the Cicada then calculates predefined Metrics in common Epochs.
+Every time you import Raw Data, the Cicada then calculates predefined Metrics in common Epochs.
 This accomplishes two things.
-First, often the raw Data cannot be readily interpreted, e.g. accelaration values in 3-dimensions, or a raw ECG trace don't mean much, it is the Euclidean Norm or the heart-rate that is meaningful.
+First, often the Raw Data cannot be readily interpreted, e.g. accelaration values in 3-dimensions, or a raw ECG trace don't mean much, it is the Euclidean norm or the heart-rate that is meaningful.
 Secondly, Cicada calculates these Metrics in a common timeframe which is dictated by the Epoch length.
-These various timeseries can then be synchronised and analysed together and the whole is larger than the sum of its parts.
-What a beauty.
+These various timeseries can then be synchronised and analysed together.

 Saving and loading a Dataset
 ----------------------------